Does your back and leg pain intensify when you bend, sneeze or cough?

 Combine these factors with the affects from daily wear and tear, injury, incorrect lifting, or twisting and it is easy to understand why a disc may herniate.

-Most of the time, the symptoms, especially the pain, prompt the patient to seek care.
-The visit with the doctor usually includes a physical exam and neurological exam.
+Most of the time the symptoms (especially the pain) prompt the patient to seek care.
+A visit with the doctor usually includes a physical exam and neurological exam.
 He or she will also review your medical history, and ask about what symptoms you’ve experienced and what treatments you’ve tried for pain relief.